 Amphipoda is an order of Crustaceans with no carapace and laterally compressed bodies.
 Amphipods range in size from 1 to over 300 mm and are, for the most part, scavengers.
 There are more than 9,000 amphipod species so far described.
 Read More….

 Barnacle is the common name of the sedentary crustacean animals of the subclass Cirripedia.
-Barnacles are totally marine and attache themselves to the substrate by means of an adhesive produced by a cement gland and then secrete a shell of limestone plates around themselves.
+Barnacles are totally marine and attach themselves to the substrate by means of an adhesive produced by a cement gland and then secrete a shell of limestone plates around themselves.
 Read More….

-Coonstripe shrimp are among the relatively few animals that starts out life as a male and later transform into a female for the rest of their lifetime.
+Coonstripe shrimp are among the relatively few animals that start out life as a male and later transform into a female for the rest of their lifetime.
 Although some Coonstripe Shrimp start out as females and remain that way for life.
 Read More….

 As a predator, the Dungeness crab eats clams, mussels, crabs, and other crustaceans as well as some small fish.
 Crabs pursue prey more actively at night, tending to bury themselves in the sand during the day.
 When moving along the sea bottom, these crabs find and capture prey by probing the sand with their legs or claws.
 Read More….

-The hermit crabs are a land or water-dwelling crustacean.
+The hermit crabs are land or water-dwelling crustaceans.
 Unlike true crabs, hermit crabs have soft, vulnerable abdomens.
 For protection from predators, many hermit crabs seek out abandoned shells, usually snail shells to live in.
 Read More….